i-dot-ai/redbox/docs/DEVELOPER_SETUP.md

 docker compose up django-app
 ```

-For any other commands available, check the `Makefile` [here](https://github.com/i-dot-ai/redbox-copilot/blob/main/Makefile).
+For any other commands available, run `make help` or check the `Makefile` [here](https://github.com/i-dot-ai/redbox-copilot/blob/main/Makefile).

 ## How to run tests